 Schools today have a much wider focus within their communities.
 Whether that is because they want to be seen simply as a ‘good neighbour’ or they actually want to make a contribution or difference is down to the leadership.
 Certainly, independent schools, and particularly those with a boarding element, take their responsibility to the community very seriously, both internally and externally.
 A wide international mix of pupils helps to broaden horizons in the classroom and in the boarding houses, and small ‘sleepy villages’ can come alive during term time with the mix of pupils passing through the local shops.

 The activities that extend beyond the usual curriculum are often augmented for boarders who will spend less time in front of a screen than their peers who go home every night.
 And the activities are different too – these are often discussed and then initiated by the pupils at their Boarders’ Council meetings.
-Examples initiated at LMS include polo, a trip to the ‘Clothes Show’ or the finals of the British Basketball League.
-Because these opportunities are presented to boarders, the demand in weekly and flexi-boarding is on the rise.
+Examples at LMS include polo, a weekend spent in a castle in Scotland, attending the finals of the British Basketball League, water sport activities at Tattershall Lakes, go-karting and replacing exeat weekend with an enrichment weekend to Euro Disney.
+At the time of writing, our boarding staff are making arrangements for boarding trips to Barcelona and New York as well as other weekends away in UK destinations.
+These experiences are in addition to a range of local activities in Lincolnshire itself.
+Because such opportunities are presented to boarders, the demand for weekly and flexi-boarding is on the rise.

 Subscribe / latest articles and news from our schools